temyco/coffee-shop/README.md

 - Go to Flutter [original installation guide here] (https://flutter.dev/docs/get-started/install)
 - Choose your OS and follow the instalation guide
 - Run `flutter doctor` and make sure you've installed all missing components
-- Run `flutter doctor` and install all missing components
 - [Set up an editor you like](https://flutter.dev/docs/get-started/editor).
 Android Studio is prefarable choise.

 ## Technical Tools